DimasDMM/live-timing-strategy/README.md

 kubectl apply -f ./k8s/00-namespace.yaml
 ```

-Optionally, you may run the Minikube dashboard with `minikube dashboard`.
+Optionally, we may run the Minikube dashboard with `minikube dashboard`.

 ### Kafka